BeingSaka/FinaceProject-Bank-Loan-Analysis-Using-MySQL-and-Power-Bi/README.md

 # Finance Project - Bank Loan Analysis | Using MySQL and Power BI
 # Project Overview
-This project focuses on analyzing bank loan data to derive insights into loan distribution, customer trends, and risk assessment.
-Using MySQL for data manipulation and Power BI for data visualization, the analysis provides actionable insights to help stakeholders make informed decisions.
+This project focuses on analyzing 🏦 bank loan data to uncover insights into 📈 loan distribution, 👥 customer trends, and ⚠️ risk assessment.
+Utilizing 🗄 MySQL for data manipulation and 📊 Power BI for visualization, it delivers actionable insights to help stakeholders make informed decisions.

 # Key Objectives
 * Analyze loan distribution across various customer demographics.